kalisio/kano/docs/guides/advanced-usage.md

 * `map-destroyed` when the 2D map component has been destroyed in the Kano application before switching to another route
 * `globe-ready` when the 3D globe component has been initialized in the Kano application so that you can safely use the underlying API
 * `globe-destroyed` when the 3D globe component has been destroyed in the Kano application before switching to another route

+The following ones are related to layers management:
 * `layer-add` whenever a new layer will be added to the 2D/3D map
 * `layer-added` whenever a new layer has been added to the 2D/3D map (from the internal catalog or externally)
 * `layer-removed` whenever a layer has been removed from the 2D/3D map